evanxg852000/cpp-conan-docker-starter/README.md

 # A C++ docker base project
 This docker image will serve as your base c++ project structure.
-It uses cmake with the conan package manager, all your compilation and test will be run inside a docker image base on GCC7.3.0
+It uses cmake with the conan package manager, all your compilation and test will be run inside a docker image base on GCC 9.3.0

 ## Registry